🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 1. In your FTP client, make sure you see your computer's files on the left and your server's empty directory on the right.
 If your server is not empty, delete all the existing files.

-2. On the left side (your computer), navigate to the unzipped server pack folder from Step 1.
+2. On the left side (your computer), navigate to the prepared modpack folder from Step 2.

-3. Select all the files and folders inside and drag them from the left panel over to the right panel (the server).
+3. Select all the files and folders inside (e.g., mods, config, etc.) and drag them from the left panel over to the right panel (the server).

 The upload will now begin.
 Modpacks contain thousands of files, so this process can take a very long time.
 Please be patient and wait for FileZilla's transfer queue to show as empty.